 8.5.15 The provisions of paragraph 8.5.14 above may be used when the sanction period starts or ends after the end of the offender's normal season.
 The start date may defer to the start of the next season.
 Likewise, if the sanction extends beyond the end of the offender's normal season, a grace period may be introduced with the balance of the sanction being applied at the start of the next season.
 For guidance, the end of an offender's season may be taken as the last league or cup match of the team for which the offender normally plays.
-The start of the next season may be taken first league match of the team for which the offender is not restricted by the terms of the sanction before the start date or during the grace period.
+The start of the next season may be taken first league match of the team for which the offender normally plays.
+When the start date is deferred or a grace period is introduced, the offender is not restricted by the terms of the sanction before the start date or during the grace period.